Recession survival checklist

 9. Ensure proper diversification across a variety of investments

-Diversifying your investments across a variety of stock and bond asset classes, Which is often called asset allocation, can help you manage your portfolio’s risk.
-Determining an appropriate mix of asset classes can help ensure your portfolio is aligned with your comfort with risk and financial goals.
+Diversifying your investments across a variety of stock and bond asset classes, which is often called asset allocation, can help you manage your portfolio’s risk.
+Determining the right mix of asset classes can help ensure your portfolio is aligned with your comfort with risk and financial goals.

 Bonds have historically had lower levels of volatility and risk accompanied by lower total returns, while stocks have higher levels of risk and returns.
-Additionally, higher-quality bonds, such as Government of Canada bonds, are more likely than high-yield bonds to move in the opposite direction of stocks, which can enhance diversification when financial conditions are worsening.
+Additionally, during periods of economic uncertainty, higher-quality bonds, such as Government of Canada bonds, are more likely to move in the opposite direction of stocks, which can enhance diversification when financial conditions are worsening.
 International investments can provide additional diversification benefits.

 Therefore, we believe it’s important to look at your exposure to each asset class to ensure your portfolio is diversified across various segments of the market, helping to prepare you for changing market conditions.